AtB-AS/org/CONTRIBUTING.md

 # Contributing to AtB Community

-There are many ways to contribute to AtB and AtBs projects.
+There are many ways to contribute to AtB and AtB's projects.
 All projects that can be open are by default open, but there are other ways of contributing than just code.
 See [document on how Open Source is organized](./GOVERNANCE.md) to get more details.